CT7-labs/argon-cpu/documentation/architecture.md

 Argon will be implemented on an iCE40HX8K that has quite a few pins broken out to pin headers and peripherals (PMOD, SD card in SPI mode, GPIO, etc.) so I'm dedicating a few registers to I/O instead of writing a fancy MMU in Verilog.
+The mmu will still have to handle writing to Krypton and other things like the UART master and timer, but that's alright.

+# Memory
+Addressed with 32-bit words, but the CPU can request half-words or bytes from the MMU too.

 # Instruction types
 ### I-type